This is a preview of the Shortform book summary of The Happiest Baby on the Block by Harvey Karp.

 Your baby won’t stop crying.
 The screams start up at any time of day or night and continue for hours, no matter what you do.
 The doctor says you just have to wait it out; your friends and family give conflicting advice, none of which works.
 You’re pretty sure you’re going to lose your mind.
 Luckily, you don’t have to: In The Happiest Baby on the Block, pediatrician Harvey Karp offers a solution to your problem.
 He makes the argument that colic—crying for three hours or more a day—is most often caused by under- or overstimulation when your baby is still adjusting to life outside of the comfortable environment of the womb.
 His technique for soothing colic...

-Want to learn the rest of The Happiest Baby on the Block in 21 minutes?
+Want to learn the ideas in The Happiest Baby on the Block better than ever?

 Unlock the full book summary of The Happiest Baby on the Block by signing up for Shortform .